I get asked, “Why are you vegan?” frequently because I post a ton of plant-based meal prep ideas on Instagram and on my site.

 One package of tofu or tempeh is usually $3.
 One pound of quality chicken is usually around $6 or $7.
 Quality fresh fish?
 Quality beef?
 At least $7 per pound.

-The only animal protein that I’ve found to be as cheap as plant-based protein is ground turkey and eggs.
+The only animal proteins that I’ve found to be comparable in price to plant-based proteins are ground turkey and eggs.

 Frequent questions I get asked about veganism and eating a plant-based diet:

 Q: How do you get started eating more plant-based meals?

 A: I’d start with the proteins.
 What plant-based proteins do you enjoy and feel most comfortable with?
 Build meals around them.
 Tofu was my entry into plant-based protein.
 Below is my video tutorial on how to cook it.

 Q: How do I know I’m getting enough protein when I eat plant-based meals?